Lancaster Skies: Production

 With a total budget of £80,000, the visual elements proved very challenging.
+The original title of the film was ‘Our Shining Sword’, with the movie poster featuring Lancasters flying over Lincoln Cathedral.

 In keeping with the retro style of the film, scale models were used for most visual effects.
 Digital effects were kept to a minimum.

+Filming also took place at the former RAF East Kirkby in Lincolnshire.

 Reception

-The Guardian gave the film two stars, saying Lancaster Skies feels like cinema made in a sensory deprivation tank—fear, desperation and the roar of engines are all missing in action.
-When the climactic battle sequence finally arrives there's little dread or excitement.'
+The Guardian gave the film two stars, saying: "Lancaster Skies feels like cinema made in a sensory deprivation tank—fear, desperation and the roar of engines are all missing in action.
+When the climactic battle sequence finally arrives there's little dread or excitement".

-Every Film Blog gave the film 6/10 and said, 'Burn didn't have money to throw around on Lancaster Skies but he has, nevertheless, created a movie which makes its audience think.'
+Every Film Blog gave the film 6/10, and said: "Burn didn't have money to throw around on Lancaster Skies but he has, nevertheless, created a movie which makes its audience think".

-Road Rash Reviews gave the film 5/5, saying Lancaster Skies is a World War II tale that is strongly character driven, with high production values, which set this film at a stratospheric height.'
+Road Rash Reviews gave the film 5/5, saying: "Lancaster Skies is a World War II tale that is strongly character driven, with high production values, which set this film at a stratospheric height".